ioulian/lint-config/README.md

 yarn linting install
 ```

 This will install all linting configs for you and update `package.json` with scripts.
+You can lint and fix your code with them.

 ### Installing (Manual)